whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-16-Gentleman-Box-Subscription-Box-January-2016-Review.md

 <center><img src='/images/GentlemansBoxJan2016Watch.jpg'></center>

-<p>Not only is this wristwatch casual and cool at the same, it also has interchangeable straps for you to switch up based on your mood or outfit.</p>
+<p>Not only is this wristwatch casual and cool at the same, they also included interchangeable straps for you to switch up based on your mood or outfit.
+How thoughtful!</p>

 <p>Here's a closer look at the face dial:</p>
 <center><img src='/images/GentlemansBoxJan2016Watch2.jpg'></center>

 <br>

-<p>I always like watches with clean design, not only for aesthetics, but also because it can then fit into any outfit.</p>
+<p>I always like watches with a clean design, not only for aesthetics, but also because it's versatile and can fit into any outfit.</p>

 <br>

 <center><img src='/images/GentlemansBoxJan2016HappySocks.jpg'></center>

 <p>My husband absolutely loves Happy Socks.
-They always have fun and sometimes bright patterns or designs for each pair of socks.</p>
+They always have fun and sometimes bright patterns or designs for each pair of socks.
+He already has a growing collection and this one will be happily added to that.</p>

 <br>

-<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I'm happy with this month's box and it surely met all my expectations.
-I definitely appreciate the inclusion of a wristwatch, but even more grateful that it also includes two additional interchangeable straps.
+<p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> What an awesome box!
+This month's items were great and I definitely appreciate the inclusion of a wristwatch, but even more grateful that it also includes two additional interchangeable straps.
 Especially the camo pattern, a clear favorite.
-In all honesty, I had secretly hopes that the watch would fit my petite wrist, but my husband can claim this all for himself.
-The total value of this box came up to $xxx which is amazing for the $25 cost of this box.</p>
+In all honesty, I had secretly hoped that the watch would fit my petite wrist, but my husband can claim this all for himself.
+The total value of this box came up to $xxx which is amazing for the $25 cost.
+This is such a great subscription to have if you're into accessorizing or want to upgrade your looks and be dapper!</p>

 <p>Not a subscriber?
 You can <a href="https://www.beautydna.com/"><big>join here</big></a> to start your subscription for a monthly full-sized product that's personally matched to your skincare needs.</p>
 <br>